syncfusion-content/wpf-docs/wpf/Visual-Studio-Integration/Template-Studio.md

 I> The Syncfusion WPF Template Studio is available from v23.1.36.

-N> WPF Template Studio is compatible with Visual Studio 2022, Visual Studio 2019, and Visual Studio 2017.
-Use the lowest version among these as a [WPF project template](https://help.syncfusion.com/wpf/visual-studio-integration/create-project).
+N> WPF Template Studio works seamlessly with Visual Studio 2022, 2019, and 2017.
+It is recommended to utilise the earliest compatible version for the best experience when using it as a [WPF project template](https://help.syncfusion.com/wpf/visual-studio-integration/create-project).

 Create the Syncfusion WPF project using the Visual Studio Project Template by following the provided steps.